christian-draeger/pact-example/README.md

 When two independently developed services are collaborating, changes to the supplier’s API can cause failures for all its consumers.
-Consuming services usually cannot test against live suppliers since such tests are slow and brittle, so it’s best to use Test Doubles, leading to the danger that the test doubles get out of sync with the real supplier service.
+Consuming services usually cannot test against live suppliers since such tests are slow and brittle, so it’s best to use Test Doubles (mocks), leading to the danger that the test doubles get out of sync with the real supplier service.
 Consumer teams can protect themselves from these failures by using integration contract tests – tests that compare actual service